Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 #### Edit action

 The edit implementation creates form pages for changing entities and their relations.
-Beside the form handler classes this involves according template files.
+Beside the form handler classes this involves form types and corresponding template files.

+Note it is possible to change entity form field default values by setting request variables when creating new entities.
+For example the GET parameter `set_xyz=123` sets the entity field `xyz` to `123` before rendering the form.

 #### Delete action